The 8-Step social media workflow broken down

 The more blog posts, whitepapers, and infographics you create, the more likely that you’ll be able to establish your business as a thought leader in the industry.

-3. Curating Content: 3 hours per week
+3. Curating content: 3 hours per week

 Another important aspect of any marketing strategy is curating content.
 Getting your marketing team to spend three hours each week searching the web for insightful and inspiring content to share, is integral to engaging your audience and keeping them interested.